AntoninHuaut/EtuEDT/README.md

 A Node.js app using [Express 4](http://expressjs.com/) and [FullCalendar v4](https://fullcalendar.io/).

 ## Getting Started
-This application was created to quickly access the timetables of the University of Caen via the Zimbra service.
+This application was created to quickly access the timetables of the University of Caen via the ADE service.
 [*Application demo*](https://edt.maner.fr/ "Application demo")

 ## Running Locally